Wellpath’s Board includes representatives from HIG Capital as well as the following individuals:

 Jorge Dominicis is Co-Chairman of the Board.
 He previously served as the Chief Executive Officer for Wellpath since 2015 where he ensured the organization’s operational excellence and drove strategic focus.
 Before becoming CEO, Mr. Dominicis served for 12 years as President of what is now the Wellpath Recovery Solutions division.
 Prior to that, he served 14 years as Vice President of Corporate Affairs at Florida Crystals Corporation, where he was responsible for all governmental and public affairs activity at the local, state, and federal level, as well as for the coordination of community outreach and charitable involvement.
 Jorge also served in various public and government policy positions.
 Mr. Dominicis has always had a passion for helping others, especially the overlooked and underserved.
 He holds a bachelor’s degree in business administration, finance, and international business from Florida International University.

 Kip Hallman is Co-Chairman of the Board.
-He previously served as Wellpath’s President, where he worked closely with Jorge Dominicis on the organization’s strategic direction, and held responsibility for Wellpath’s Partnership Development and Marketing groups.
-Kip has served in leadership roles at Wellpath for 11 years, and has 25 years of healthcare services leadership experience, including co-founding and growing a large national healthcare services company, and leading the turnaround of a national diagnostic imaging provider.
+He previously served as the President of Wellpath since 2018.
+Kip has served in other leadership roles at the Company for 11 years, and has 25 years of healthcare services leadership experience, including co-founding and growing a large national healthcare services company, and leading the turnaround of a national diagnostic imaging provider.
 His passion is leading teams to achieve great results.
 Kip received his Bachelor of Arts, Cum Laude, in Economics from Claremont McKenna College.

 Taylor Fithian, MD